.nl zone – Clearer Whois

 suggestion: Make abuse contact details mandatory, or disallow a third party; - issue: A ‘privacy protected’ email address, obliges only the hosting provider to reply

-Eg at a political party https://www.sidn.nl/whois/?q=ja21.nl&lang=en - issue: Whois screens are improved for privacy since GDPR.
+SIDN has implemented a rule change from October 1, 2023; - issue: Whois screens are improved for privacy since GDPR.

 suggestion: Allow Whois screenshots for financial statements; - issue: Key case law and expertise must reach the public